lelongc/aws/3-Hig-havailability-vs-Scalability/lý-thuyết/ALB.md

 ### **7. Thông tin bổ sung:**
 - ALB sử dụng một IP riêng để giao tiếp với EC2 instances. Để biết địa chỉ IP thực của client, bạn cần kiểm tra các header như `X-Forwarded-For`.
+- When using an Application Load Balancer (ALB), the traffic from clients (users) first passes through the load balancer before reaching your EC2 instances.
+The ALB forwards requests to your EC2 instances, but by default, the IP address visible on the backend is that of the ALB, not the client.
+To capture the actual IP address of the client (the user), the ALB adds an HTTP header called X-Forwarded-For, which contains the real client IP address.X-Forwarded-For Header: This header is specifically used to pass the original client IP address through the load balancer.
+It holds a comma-separated list of IP addresses where the left-most IP is the real client IP, and the rest are intermediate proxies (like your ALB).

+- The X-Forwarded-Proto header indicates the protocol (HTTP or HTTPS) used by the client to connect to the load balancer.
+It does not contain the client IP address
+- The X-Forwarded-Port header contains the port number that the client used to connect to the load balancer.
+It also does not hold the client IP address.

 ![good-to-know](./image/good-to-know.png)
 ---